 Update your Docs for "composer require", then Celebrate with a Sandwich

-Pretty much every package manager works the same: run the executable (apt-get
+Pretty much every package manager works the same: run the executable (apt-get),

-, pass it a library name php5
+add the command install, pass it a library name php5, then make a

 sandwich: